 • 1 cup frozen peas

-• 1/2 cup freshly grated Parmesan cheese (Note 3)
+• 1/2 cup freshly grated Parmesan cheese Note 3

 Instructions

-• PRESSURE COOK: Pour in the remaining 2 cups chicken stock.
-Stir, then press "cancel."
-Ensure everything is submerged in liquid.
-Secure the lid on, set knob to "sealed."
-Select manual setting to cook for 6 minutes.
-As soon as it's finished, release the pressure by venting the knob.
-Open the pressure cooker as soon as the pressure is fully released.
-(Don't let it sit; work quickly once it's done!)
+• Pour in the remaining 2 cups of chicken stock.
+Stir and press "cancel."
+Ensure everything is submerged in the liquid.
+Secure the lid and set the knob to "sealed."
+Select the manual setting to cook for 6 minutes.
+Once done, immediately release the pressure by venting the knob.
+Open the pressure cooker as soon as the pressure is fully released; do not let it sit.

 Video